 There is a need to replace outdated billing systems that are not secure due to old technologies and that require high costs to operate.
-Most telcos in our relevant segment are reluctant to invest in transformation projects, and are turning to low cost point-solutions.
-This buying behavior results in lower demand for our end-to-end solutions.
+Most telcos in our relevant segment are reluctant to heavily invest in transformation projects, and are turning to low-cost solutions.
+This buying behavior results in lower demand for our comprehensive and sophisticated end-to-end solutions.

-Accordingly, we had fewer new customers in 2021, providing lower initial proceeds.
+Accordingly, our new customers in 2022 provided lower initial proceeds.
 Also, the telecommunication market is undergoing consolidation and intensifying competition, and we have lost a few customers.
-We expect that these trends will negatively impact our revenues and profitability in 2022.
+We expect that these trends will negatively impact our revenues and profitability in 2023.